Norris wary of McLaren all-rounder hope - Speedcafe.com

 Referencing Hamilton’s comment about his issues over the last 18 months ahead of clinching his first pole since the end of 2021, Norris put that into perspective.

-“Lewis said he’s been struggling, but if you look at where we’ve been in the last few years, I think we’re even happier, and we’ve gone through an even tougher time.
+“Lewis said he’s been struggling, but if you look at where we’ve been in the last few years, I think we’re even happier, and we’ve gone through an even tougher time,” he said.

 “We were fighting for 18th, 19th, 20th for the last year, and in certain times.
 So, for us to be consistent now three races in a row, competitive, and to be so close to pole position is still a very good sign for us.